Advertiser Disclosure

 Terminal A satellite concourse at Boston Logan International Airport.
 Image Credit: Massport

-The concourse has a good selection of shops and restaurants mostly located at the entrance of the concourse, including a Starbucks and duty-free store, and a Delta Sky Club can be found before reaching gate A18.
+The concourse offers a good selection of shops and restaurants, mostly at the entrance, including a Starbucks and a duty-free store.
+A Delta Sky Club is located before gate A18.

 Terminal B